davidghiurco/SSA-GasPump-MDA-System/README.md

     - The "GasPump" package contains the abstract class GasPump which uses the correct polymorphed AbstractFactory class to initialize the proper drivers for GasPump1 and GasPump2
     - The constructors for GasPump1 and GasPump2 just call the super() constructor with the necessary parameter

+### How to run
+To run the executable, from the root directory of the project:

+    $ java -jar GasPumpSystem/target/GasPumpSystem-1.0.jar

+To compile the source code using Maven, then run the resulting executable:

+    $ cd GasPumpSystem/
+    $ mvn
+    $ java -jar target/GasPumpSystem-1.0.jar